How Long Does Acid Stay In Your System?

 Factors that Influence the Detectability of Acid

 The amount of time that LSD stays in your system can also be determined by a range of different factors – all affecting the LSD detection rates of drug tests.
-These factors are similar to that of other drugs too, and though everyone will have a different experience, the most common influencing factors include:
+These factors are similar to those of other drugs, too, and though everyone will have a different experience, the most common influencing factors include:

 Those who are healthier – i.e., with faster metabolisms, healthy body weight, and healthy liver function – will generally only have LSD within their system for a short time.
 Younger drug users are also more likely to metabolize drugs faster than their older counterparts, meaning LSD is flushed out of the system much more quickly.